Estimated reading time: 14 minutes

 The self-diagnosis software system is another of DJI’s creation.
 It enables drone users to test the functionality of a drone and identify any malfunctions.

-Currently, DJI is the leading manufacturer for ready-to-fly drones useful in most sectors, including filming, photography, and Real Estate.
+Currently, DJI is the leading manufacturer of ready-to-fly drones useful in most sectors, including filming, photography, and Real Estate.
 Their after-market parts are also readily available in online and local stores.

 The DJI Mavic Mini 2: